orchetect/MIDIKit/README.md

 ## Documentation

 See the MIDIKit [Wiki](https://github.com/orchetect/MIDIKit/wiki) which includes a [Getting Started](https://github.com/orchetect/MIDIKit/wiki/Getting-Started) guide, links to examples, and troubleshooting tips.

+## System Compatibility

+- Xcode 12.4 / macOS 10.15.7 are minimum requirements to compile
+- When compiled, MIDIKit supports macOS 10.12+ and iOS 10.0+ (tvOS and watchOS are supported but not fully tested)

 ## Author